CodeNextPaco/VolleyDemo/README.md

 # VolleyDemo
 A quick demo of the Volley Library for Android.
 Uses the [OMBD](http://www.omdbapi.com/) API. to fetch movie data.

-This project searches for the movie "Toy Story 4". the url below shows how to concatenate a string to include an API_KEY defined as a private static String outside the onCreate() method.
+This project searches for the movie "Toy Story 4".
+The url below shows how to concatenate a string to include an API_KEY defined as a private static String outside the onCreate() method.
 You will need your own API key here.

 ```